 Ticks Are Experts at Finding Hosts

-Ticks are hardwired to sense motion, body heat and carbon dioxide (which is exhaled by mammals).
-They are also able to jump great distances relative to their size.
-They hide out in tall grasses and similar areas waiting for a good host to approach.
-Once on the host, the tick finds a place to attach its mouthparts.
+Ticks are hardwired to sense motion, body heat, and carbon dioxide (which is exhaled by animals).
+They hide out in tall grasses, brush, and similar areas, waiting for a good host to approach.
+That's when they climb aboard.
+Once on the host, the tick finds a place to attach its mouth parts.
 The tick drinks the host's blood until it becomes engorged.
 It is during this time that dangerous pathogens can enter the host's bloodstream.

 03 of 05

 Ticks tend to hide out in tall grass or plants until a host is found.
 Though there are plenty of ticks in wooded areas, this is not their only habitat.
 Ticks can live in your backyard, even in urban areas.
 Keeping grass short and plants neatly pruned can help minimize the presence of ticks, but there is no guarantee.
 Check your dog regularly for ticks as a precaution.

 Also remember that some ticks may hitch a ride into your home on the dog, then, if they have not yet attached, jump onto you or another pet.
 If you have been in an area where ticks might be hiding, unroll the cuffs of your pants and shake them out before entering the house.
 Check yourself and your kids (human and non-human) for ticks just in case.